-With the lucrative federal solar tax credit set to ramp down after 2019, organizations are rushing to lock-in their commercial solar contracts before the end of this year.
-After all, there is no one-size-fits-all solar solution, and any good solar design / installation firm will require ample time to fully evaluate an organization's energy use and facilities in order to fully optimize system design fro maximum ROI.
+With the lucrative federal solar tax credit set to ramp down again in 2021, organizations are rushing to lock-in their commercial solar contracts before the end of this year.
+After all, there is no one-size-fits-all solar solution, and any good solar design / installation firm will require time to fully evaluate an organization's energy use and and engineer a system design for maximum ROI.

 While each commercial operation is unique, there are a few key considerations that remain the same for virtually all commercial solar projects.
 To help get your wheels turning as the tax credit deadline approaches, here are a few of the most common criteria to consider when evaluating commercial solar.

 From adding to your bottom line and helping the environment, to increased employee retention and a positive impact on your reputation, there are many benefits to going solar.
 Determining your motivation in switching to solar will help you choose the best combination of options to help you achieve those goals.